Why you should plan a tour of Indonesia's archaeological wonders

 Also found in Central Java are the Prambanan Temple Compounds.
 They contain several Hindu and Buddhist temples, mostly from the eighth and ninth centuries.
 The only thing that can make these architectural masterpieces better is their proximity to a number of other sites.

 The Sriwijaya Kingdom Archaeological Park is an interesting site because it focuses on Srivijaya empire.
-Here, you'll find the remains of ancient man-made canals, moats, ponds and artificial islands.
-Numerous Chinese and Buddist artifacts have been discovered here, as well.
+Here, you'll find the remains of ancient man-made canals, moats, ponds, and artificial islands.
+Numerous Chinese and Buddhist artifacts have been discovered here, as well.